 However, we did find some flaws with this system.
 Our biggest issue is the need to pay for a subscription to eeroSecure or eeroSecure+ to use features that are included with other options.
 We also found the app to be a little more difficult to navigate than some of the others.
 This could be a great option if you are looking for a router that connects perfectly with your Amazon smart home or if you like being able to create profiles for each person on your network.
 If that's not the case, however, then we might suggest checking out other routers.

-If the price of the Google Nest Router is a bit outside your budget but you are looking for a product that will seamlessly connect to your Google Smart Home, then the Google Mesh WiFi System might be a good option.
-It offers solid coverage with its three diminutive routers and has most of the features that we would want, including parental controls and a guest network.
+If the price of the Google Nest Router is a bit outside your budget, but you still want a product that will seamlessly connect to your Google Smart Home, take a look at the Google Mesh WiFi System.
+It offers solid coverage with its three small routers and has most of the desired features, including parental controls and a guest network.
 You can also pause access for individual devices.
 You can also use a mix of Google Nest Routers and Google Nest Points with the Google Mesh Routers, allowing you to upgrade later and still retain compatibility.

-However, while this WiFi mesh system is less expensive than the Nest Router, it still is far from the cheapest system out there, making it a bargain if you want a Google router but not necessarily the best bargain overall.
+However, while this WiFi mesh system is less expensive than the Nest Router, it still is far from the cheapest system out there — so it's a bargain for a Google router, though not necessarily the best bargain overall.
 We also found that this router was a little more difficult to set up, as you need to set up an entire Google smart home before setting up your network.
-Also, you don't have too many options for prioritizing devices, only allowing you to set a single device to priority access.
-It definitely isn't our overall favorite mesh router, but it does fine, particularly if you are looking for a Google router for your Google smart home.
+Also, there aren't too many options for prioritizing devices; it only allows you to set a single device to priority access.
+Though not our favorite of the bunch, it performs well, particularly if you are looking for a Google router for your Google smart home.

-Finishing at the back of our list, we don't think the Meshforce M3S came close to the top-tier products.
-This router does offer solid range and has average maximum data throughput, as well as most of the features you might want.
+Finishing at the back of our list, the Meshforce M3S just couldn't compete with the top-tier products.
+Still, this router offers solid range and has average maximum data throughput, as well as most of the features you might want.
 It claims that it can support up to 60 devices and has Smart QoS, parental controls, and a guest network, as well as being capable of wired backhaul or hardwired connections with two ports on the back of each node.

-The installation process took us a bit longer with this product, as you need to connect to the network with the default SSID and password, then go through the initial configuration in the app.
-We also found the app to be quite a bit less intuitive to use and doesn't integrate with either Alexa or Google Home.
+The installation process for the Meshforce M3S took longer since you must connect to the network with the default SSID and password, then go through the initial configuration in the app.
+We also found the app to be substantially less intuitive to use, and it doesn't integrate with either Alexa or Google Home.
 We also had to reset this router more frequently in our tests.
 This is a relatively inexpensive mesh router system, but we just weren't huge fans of it, especially since we felt other comparably inexpensive products outperformed it considerably.

 Why You Should Trust Us